ywen407/books-futures-explained/src/4_pin.md

 a: test2, b: test2
 ```

-Let's see what happens if we swap the data stored at the memory location
+Let's see what happens if we swap the data stored at the memory location `test1` with the
-which `test1` is pointing to with the data stored at the memory location
-`test2` is pointing to and vice a versa.
+data stored at the memory location `test2` and vice a versa.

 ```rust
 fn main() {